PROFESSIONAL STANDARDS

 City Managers Past and Present

-Early City Managers were recruited from the ranks of civil engineers engaged in the development of the country’s infrastructure, building bridges, highways, dams and aqueducts.
-The skills required to execute large scale projects, navigate government procedure and manage sizeable groups of personnel translated well to the position of City Manager.
+Early city managers were recruited from the ranks of civil engineers engaged in the development of the country’s infrastructure, building bridges, highways, dams and aqueducts.
+The skills required to execute large scale projects, navigate government procedure and manage sizable groups of personnel translated well to the position of city manager.

 International Standards